efm95/STREAM/README.md

-# DREAM
+# DREAM: A Deep Relational Event Additive Model for modeling patent citations

-Deep Reletional Event Additive Model (DREAM)
+This repository contains the codes for the paper [A Deep Relational Event Additive Model for modeling patent citations](https://arxiv.org/abs/2303.07961).

 ## Abstract